jenvigo/dutch-irregular-verbs/README.md

 Uploaded in heroku:
 https://dutch-irregular-verbs.herokuapp.com/index.php?tense=infinitive

+###Setup
-Copy the .env.dist to .env and customize your variables.
+-Copy the .env.dist to .env and customize your variables.

+-Run: composer i